icncsx/icncsx/README.md

 ## Get in touch

-I am currently seeking full-time SWE opportunities.
-Please reach out if you are hiring.
+I've been freelancing for a few years, and I am itching to join a team full-time.
+Please reach out if you are hiring for experienced SDE Level I or SDE Level II positions.
 For reference, all of my socials are @icncsx.

 - [Personal site](https://icncsx.com/)
 - [Linkedin](https://www.linkedin.com/in/icncsx/)